MAST: Multiscale Audio Spectrogram Transformers: Implementation Details

-The LAPE Benchmark \cite{9868132} is the first proposed benchmark for evaluating learned audio representations across a mix of different speech and non-speech tasks.
+{ \textbf{Dataset.}} The LAPE Benchmark \cite{9868132} is the first proposed benchmark for evaluating learned audio representations across a mix of different speech and non-speech tasks.
 In all our experiments, we follow the exact SSL upstream setting from LAPE and evaluate our learned representations on task-specific downstream fine-tuning settings with tasks from LAPE.
-To be precise, we do SSL pre-training on a combination of the 10\% of AudioSet and the entire FSD50K and evaluate learned representations on VoxCeleb (VC) \cite{Nagrani_2017} for speaker identification, Speech Commands (SC) v1 and v2 \cite{warden2018speech} for keyword spotting, VoxForge (VF) \cite{Voxforge.org} for language identification, IEMOCAP (IC) \cite{busso2008iemocap} for speech emotion recognition, NSynth \cite{engel2017neural} for musical note instrument classification, and finally US8K \cite{10.1145/2647868.2655045} for acoustic event classification.
+To be precise, we do SSL pre-training on a combination of the 10\% of AudioSet and the entire FSD50K and evaluate learned representations on VoxCeleb (VC) \cite{Nagrani_2017} for speaker identification, Speech Commands (SC) v1 and v2 \cite{warden2018speech} for keyword spotting, VoxForge (VF) \cite{Voxforge.org} for language identification, IEMOCAP (IC) \cite{busso2008iemocap} for speech emotion recognition, NSynth \cite{engel2017neural} for musical note instrument classification, and finally US8K \cite{10.1145/2647868.2655045} for acoustic event classification. { \textbf{Experimental Setup.}} For all our experiments, we follow the MViT-\emph{Base} architecture for MAST and ViT-\emph{Base\textsubscript{384}} architecture for AST.
+We find the smaller variant outperforming AST and would like to explore bigger models in future work.
+For fine-tuning all variants of AST and MAST, we find a learning rate of $3e^{-4}$ and a batch size of 64 to be optimal.
+For pre-training SS-MAST, we add an extra linear layer on top of each encoder to project the output to $\mathbb{R}^{256}$ and train it with a batch size of 512 and a learning rate of $3e^{-4}$.
+We find a \emph{patch-drop} frequency of $j=20\%$ to work best for us among \{10, 20, 30, 40, 50\}.